Konstantin Kalinin

 Top 3 Successful Health Startups

-How about we talk about three successful healthcare startups we partner with at different stages of their journeys?
-That might give you some direction for creating a successful low-cost healthcare startup company.
+Here are three successful healthcare startups we’ve partnered with at different stages of their journeys.
+They might give you some direction for creating a successful low-cost healthcare startup company.

 Founded: 2022